lauramcastro/Erlang_Architecture_Behaviours/README.md

 Erlang Architecture Behaviours
 ------------------------------

-These are sample implementations of architectural patterns in Erlang.
+This project contains a number of sample implementations of architectural patterns in Erlang.

 Implemented behaviours/architectures so far: